-Campus Recreation
+Campus Recreation & Wellness

-Campus Recreation provides an opportunity for students to participate in a variety of recreational activities.
-The program includes intramural sports, aquatics programs, and open free-play.
-The Campus Recreation program is open to all individuals who are officially enrolled in the University or employed by the University.
-The intramural program includes non-competitive as well as competitive activities such as bowling, basketball, volleyball, softball, weight-lifting, flag football, racquet ball, golf, co-ed softball, powder puff football, and other sports.
-The aquatic program includes open free swim, and the fitness program includes aerobics classes.
+Campus Recreation & Wellness provides an opportunity for students to participate in a variety of recreational activities.
+The program includes intramural sports, aquatics, off campus adventures, weight lifting, fitness and nutrition classes.
+The Campus Recreation & Wellness program is open to all individuals who are officially enrolled in the University or employed by the University.

+The intramural program includes non-competitive as well as competitive activities such as bowling, basketball, volleyball, softball, men's and women's flag football, racquet ball, co-ed softball, powder puff football, and other sports.
+The aquatic program includes open free swim.
+The Wellness program includes MixxedFit, Yoga and cooking classes.